OpenMDAO/OpenMDAO/openmdao/docs/features/debugging/controlling_mpi.rst

   ``Unable to import mpi4py.
 Parallel processing unavailable.``

-This can be unfortunate if MPI processing was desired, so behavior can be modified by setting the environment variable :code:`OPENMDAO_REQUIRE_MPI`:
+Continuing can be problematic if MPI processing was intended, so this behavior can be modified by setting the environment variable :code:`OPENMDAO_REQUIRE_MPI`:

 - A value of :code:`True` (or :code:`Yes`, :code:`1`, or
   :code:`Always`; case-insensitive) will raise an exception if mpi4py fails to